-Do you want your unit to be more neat and discreet, something like the EO Mini Pro?
+Do you want your unit to be more neat and discreet, something like the Ohme Home Pro?
 Or perhaps you are after the flashiest unit, like the Hypervolt Home?
 Take a think about what sort of style, size or colour you are after – whether appearance is important to you, or whether functionality and features are your priority, or perhaps you want a charger that has it all?
 Take a look at our blog here, and find the right electric vehicle charger for you.
 Or, just let us know what you are after – we have a charging unit for everyone!

 Units that come in different colours include:

 |Easee One||Black as standard.
-Red, Blue, White or Anthracite Grey (£45 additional cost).|
+Red, Blue, White or Anthracite Grey (£45 additional cost)|

-|Hypervolt Home 2.0||White, Black, or Grey (No extra cost).|
+|Hypervolt Home 2.0||White, Black or Grey (No extra cost)|

 In accordance with the upcoming electric vehicle charger regulations, all our electric vehicle chargers are smart and have the capability to offer charge scheduling.
 However, just how smart do you want your EV charger?

-Each of our electric vehicle chargers offers a wide array of exciting and unique features, some that have never been seen before!
+Each of our electric vehicle chargers offers a wide array of exciting and unique features, some of which have never been seen before!
 For example, the Hypervolt Home 2.0 has smart home integration, meaning you can sync your Hypervolt charger with Amazon Alexa, and easily control a variety of features such as LED brightness and schedule charging by simply using your voice!
 The Ohme Home Pro is also the only electric vehicle charger that is compatible with the Octopus Agile Energy tariff and is perfect for cosy-savvy customers!